voyeg3r/dotfiles/rcfiles/vim/wiki/Plano-de-aula.md

 # Lesson 2 - Second week

-Asking someone’s name,  spelling your first name, Origin, neighborhood and profession
+Asking someone’s name,  spelling your first name, Origin, neighborhood, and profession
 Checking-in at the hotel - Dialog about hotel

 Homework - Asking simple questions in English (we will make reviews of those)

 # Lesson 3 - Third week
-Asking someone’s address, phone number, date of birth, age, height and weight Asking about numbers, quantities and prices
+Asking someone’s address, phone number, date of birth, age, height and weight Asking about numbers, quantities, and prices
 Grammar - How old /How tall/ When + to be
 How many - How much (countable and uncountable)